carpeliam/at-journal-2024/src/entries/at-day-39-jenkins-shelter-to-jenny-knob-shelter.md

 I crossed the 600 mile mark today!
 My shoes could have been retired 100 miles ago, but they're still going strong.
 They've got a little hole in them around where my Lone Peaks blew out (after only a week), but it's been so dry that the hole doesn't really bother me.

-I'm never too far away from hiking with someone I know - I'm back with Brightside, Grave Digger, and Live Mas.
+I guess I'm never too far away from hiking with someone I know - I'm back again with Brightside, Grave Digger, Live Mas, Forklift, and Mosey.
 And I finally met the other Liam from Boston!
 "Kachow" has been hanging out with these guys, and he's from the south shore (Hingham I think?), which is close enough to Boston.
-They're headed to Woods Hole hostel tomorrow, so I think I'll tag along.
+Brightside extended an invite to Woods Hole hostel tomorrow, so I think I'll tag along.